 An entry-level salary for a data scientist is around $103,930, but once you have some experience behind you, the average is about $120,000 a year.

 The role involves exploring data using specialized tools and gaining actionable insights from it to, for instance, help a company make important business decisions.
 Essentially data scientists are modern-day alchemists turning raw data into gold.
+For businesses operating in Alaska, understanding the structure and benefits of an alaska professional corporation can further enhance their strategic decision-making processes.

 Mathematical skills are required for this role, not just analytical but specialist areas such as linear algebra and multivariable calculus.
 However, as well as math, soft skills are needed so that the data can be explained to non-technical people.